-Do you have a hard time being around a certain someone at work?
+Do you have a hard time being around and dealing with a certain difficult people at work?
 You are not alone.
 Coexisting with unpleasant coworkers is a difficult task that we might encounter once or multiple times in our lives.
 Instead of dreading going into work, equip yourself with skills to be able to handle them.
+Here are some is advice for when you are dealing with difficult people.

 It is a natural reaction to want to lash out when you are aggravated.
 However, losing your temper will only exacerbate the issue.
 Next time you feel annoyed and need to calm down fast, try out these meditation techniques made for the work environment.